dhsagaryt/USB/README.md

 ```
 depending on your needs) to format the drive.

 - NTFS is the superior choice due to its features and performance.
 FAT32 is best suited for removable storage devices where maximum compatibility is needed.
-ExFAT is a good middle ground for large files and cross-platform compatibility, but it may be less reliable than NTFS. [read more](LINK).
+ExFAT is a good middle ground for large files and cross-platform compatibility, but it may be less reliable than NTFS. [read more](Different File Systems (NTFS, FAT32, ExFAT).md).